0x1d7/VMMWSGC/README.md

 The mod includes a `mod.json` file with a `Settings` entry allowing the player to change when this mod runs.
 The original point of execution of this mod post-contract completion has been disabled by default as it is no longer necessary, but can be re-enabled by the player.
 The setting `RunOnNewRound` is disabled by default.
 Enable this setting to empty the working set on every new round in-mission.

-### **__Disabling Autosaves__**
+### Managing Autosaves

-The setting `NoAutosaves` is disabled by default.
-Saving the game is a large source of the core memory leak.
-Enabling this setting is recommended but it is up to _you_ the player to save your game!
-This means if you've played a six hour session and don't save on quit, you will lose six hours of progress.
+Saving the game is a significant source of memory leaks and causes a brief freeze in the UI.
+This mod allows you to control when autosaves occur, if at all.

+Autosaves can be enabled, selectively enabled, or disabled.
+By default, all autosave types are enabled with the setting `EnableAll` in `mod.json`.
+If `DisableAll` is set to true, no autosaves of any type will be taken.
+Selected autosave types may be set to true or false.
+Note the game has other autosave types that are not represented here (such as the end of a campaign).
+If you want other autosave types to be enabled, set `EnableAll` to true.

+If you choose to disable autosaves, it is on you to save your game!

 ### Building